Budget 2022: What gets cheaper, what's costlier; check list here

 However, Sitharaman announced a slew of changes in customs duty which will affect the prices of certain goods in FY23.
 Import duty on certain chemicals has been reduced.
 Customs duty on cut and polished diamonds, gems to be reduced to 5%.
 Duty on umbrellas has been raised to 20 per cent.

-Following is a list of imported items that will become costlier: -Umbrella -Imitation Jewellery -Single or multiple loudspeakers -Headphones and earphones -Smart meters -Solar cells -Solar modules -X-ray machines -Parts of electronic toys.
+Following is a list of imported items that will become costlier: -

-However, certain goods will become cheaper as the government has slashed the customs duty and they are:- -Frozen mussels -Frozen squids -Asafoetida -Cocoa beans -Methyl alcohol -Acetic acid -Cut and polished diamonds -Camera lens for cellular mobile phone.
+However, certain goods will become cheaper as the government has slashed the customs duty and they are:

 ALSO READ: Budget 2022 Live Updates: Digital rupee,crypto tax announced; income tax slabs unchanged